-The Atrium model in La Crescenta’s Pinecrest development is super cool- and tragically misunderstood.
+The Mid Century Home with Atrium model in La Crescenta’s Pinecrest development is super cool- and tragically misunderstood.
 I’ve seen them used as oversized shoe rooms, kid toy storage rooms and dead plant graveyards.

-Joseph Eichler was the first Mid Century builder to include an atrium in his home’s design.
+Joseph Eichler was the first to design an interior atrium as part of his original design.
 The goal was to provide light without adding windows or reducing privacy.
 All living was focused on the back, with the front reserved for bedrooms and parking.
 The atrium helped solve the problem of getting from the front to the back in an attractive and dramatic way.

-With that idea in mind, let’s take a look at atriums in homes that have sold in the Pinecrest development in recent years.
+With that idea in mind, let’s take a look at Mid Century atrium homes that have sold in the Pinecrest development in recent years.

 The atrium opens to the living room (straight ahead) and the family room.
 Some styles are covered with a lattice “roof” and others are completely open.

 One of the most challanging aspects of the mid century atrium home is our unfamiliarity with the space.
 We have a hard time deciding if it is a private interior space or a public exterior space.
 Most people want the atrium to serve in a specific, functional space – a dining area or play area, for example.